GoogleChrome/developer.chrome.com/site/en/blog/screen-sharing-improvements-in-chrome-109/index.md

 ## Suppress local audio playback

 It is common for colleagues to gather in a room so that one of them would present from their laptop to an in-room conferencing solution with a dedicated monitor and speakers.
-The presenter will typically mute their own laptop, and use the external speakers which are typically louder; this also ensures audio is in sync with video.
+The presenter will typically mute their own laptop, and use the external speakers which are often louder; this also ensures audio is in sync with video.
 The [`suppressLocalAudioPlayback`] audio constraint saves time here.
 When set to `true`, it indicates that the browser should stop relaying audio to the local speakers when capture starts.
 The default value for this constraint is `false`.

 ```js
 // Prompt the user to share a tab, a window or a screen with audio.